TrafalgarLaw-24/Data-Warehouse-Udacity/README.md

    * Run `etl.py`.
 This will start the pipeline which will read the data from the files and populate the tables.

 ## About:
-This project is done as part of Udacity Data Engineering program
+This project is done as part of Udacity Data Engineer Nano degree program